-The College did not make payments for the lease other than the monthly payments for the years ended June 30, 2023 and 2022.
+The College did not make payments for the lease other than the monthly payments for the years ended June 30, 2024 and 2023.

-The College's incremental borrowing rate for a transaction with similar attributes was used to discount the lease payments to recognize the intangible right to use this asset and the associated lease liability for each of the leases detailed above.
+The College's incremental borrowing rate (IBR) for a transaction with similar attributes was used to discount the lease payments to recognize the intangible right to use this asset and the associated lease liability for each of the leases detailed above.

-All of the leases above do not have an option to renew or purchase the equipment.
+All of the leases above do not have an option to renew.